-David (c.1000 B.C.) gained widespread fame after his slaying of the Philistine Giant, Goliath.
+David gained widespread fame after his slaying of the Philistine Giant, Goliath.
 He became a phenomenally successful military leader in his day.
-Yet in spite of all his fame and success, he had an uncommonly humble heart.
+Yet he is not known for his military prowess as much as his contentment.
+In this, David was remarkable.
+He always seemed to be OK with what God was doing.
+He had an uncommonly humble heart.
 David’s humility is reflected in his richly poetic Psalm 23, the most famous psalm of all.

 In this psalm, David assumes the role of the sheep, a lowly creature known for its low intelligence and defenselessness.
 In a strikingly self-demeaning manner, he associates with the sheep and its utter dependence on the shepherd.
 It is a metaphoric depiction of his dependency on God.
-We might think this a sign of weakness, but for David, his dependency on God is a source of contentment–the elusive state of peace so rare in our world.
-For those who are struggling to find peace in their present state, Psalm 23 is worthy of consideration.
+We might think it a sign of weakness, but for David, his dependency on God was his source of contentment–an elusive state of peace so rare in our world.
+For those struggling to find peace in their present state, Psalm 23 is worthy of consideration.

-David’s life and writings teach us to never underestimate the value of humility, demonstrated by subjection to God’s leadership and authority in everything.
-David testifies from experience that God is worthy of our subjection.
-Far from the popular notions that He is a hater and a bigot, the God we discover in David’s writings is actually quite gentle, compassionate, and considerate of those who trust Him–He is a Good Shepherd.
-In Psalm 23, David shows how it is in our best interest to assume the role of sheep, and to submit ourselves to the Good Shepherd’s watchful care.
+David’s life and writings teach us to never underestimate the value of humility–humility that is demonstrated by subjection to God’s leadership and authority in everything.
+We also learn that God is a Good Shepherd, a perfect name for one who is tenderhearted and kind to those under his keep.
+Far from the world’s notion that God is a hater and a bigot, we find God is quite gentle, compassionate, and considerate.
+In Psalm 23, David asserts it is in our best interest to assume the role of sheep, and to submit ourselves to the Good Shepherd’s watchful care.

 The Good Shepherd